-"Clinical Contact Hours are defined as therapist and client therapeutic meetings in the same physical location."
-(COAMFTE, 2014, p.32).
+Direct Clinical Contact Hours "are defined as a therapeutic meeting of a therapist and client (individual, relational, or group) occurring in-person synchronously, either physically in the same location or mediated by technology.
+Assessments may be counted if they are in-person processes that are more than clerical in nature and focus."
+(COAMFTE, 2020, p.
+37).
 The clinical contact hour is understood as the "50-minute hour" common to professional practice.
 This structure assumes two details: (1) a minimum of 50 minutes of face-to-face client-therapist interaction represents an hour of clinical service, and (2) up to 10 minutes in any clinical service of one hour or more is reasonable for therapist record keeping and/or transition between sessions (COAMFTE, personal communication, 2/6/2018).
 "A 45-minute therapy session must be counted as 45 minutes, not one hour or as a contact hour" (COAMFTE, 2014, p.32), and "indicates that face-to-face interaction less than 50 minutes must be counted by minutes, with five minute increments acceptable".
 (COAMFTE, personal communication, 2/6/2018).
-Whether the clinical contact hour is defined as individual, couple, or family is determined by how many people are in the room and their relationship to each other (see relational hours).
+Whether the direct clinical contact hour is defined as individual, couple, or family is determined by how many people are in the room and their relationship to each other (see relational hours).

-Based on this definition, Clinical Hours will be documented as exact amounts of time (no estimation) and in increments of 50 minute sessions.
-Therefore the following formula will be utilized to calculate time recorded on the hours logs:
+Based on this definition, Direct Clinical Contact Hours will be documented as exact amounts of time (no estimation) and in increments of 50 minute sessions.
+Therefore, the following formula will be utilized to calculate time recorded on the hours logs:

-Time spent with client /50 = Clinical Hour
+Time spent with client /50 = Direct Clinical Contact Hour